PiotrKaaminski/forum_backend/README.md

 Each account has role corresponding to login.

-Password is always login+"pass" (e.g login: user1 password: user1pass)
+For all these accounts password is login+"pass" (e.g login: user1 password: user1pass)